-Nature’s Way is a reputable brand which makes supplements in the USA.
+Nature’s Way is a reputable brand that makes supplements in the USA.
 Their activated charcoal is incredibly popular.
 It contains only activated charcoal from coconut shells and no additives or fillers like many other brands of capsules do.

-Note the Amazon description and label for this product is a bit confusing.
+Note the Amazon description and label for this product are a bit confusing.
 A jar contains 100 capsules.
 A serving contains 560mg.
 However, upon closer inspection, you’ll see that a serving is two capsules.
 So, each capsule contains 280mg.
 Honestly, that’s on par with all activated charcoal capsules.
-If you were to fit 560mg of AC into one capsule, it would be huge and hard to swallow.
+If you were to fit 560mg of AC into one pill, it would be huge and hard to swallow.

 Country Life Activated Charcoal Capsules

 Chose because: Activated charcoal capsules, which are vegetarian-friendly

 - Derived from: Coconut